bytesatwork/bsp-platform-st/README.md

 	MACHINE=bytedevkit DISTRO=poky-bytesatwork EULA=1 . setup-environment build

-The final command builds a development image:
+The final command builds a minimal image:

-	bitbake devbase-image-bytesatwork
+	bitbake bytesatwork-minimal-image

 The output is found in: